LearnPress/learnpress/readme.txt

 - Private message from Admin to teacher
 - Group payment

 Any suggestions for this WordPress LMS Plugin?
-Send us <a href="https://thimpress.com/learnpress-suggestion/" target="_blank">here</a>.
+Send us via email: support@thimpress.com

 == Installation ==